-No student is refused admission nor loses his or her place because of parents' inability to pay fees, as long as arrangements are made, in advance, with the Business Manager.
+The College is non-selective academically.
+No student is refused admission nor loses their place because of parents' inability to pay fees, as long as arrangements are made, in advance, with the Business Manager.

 Years 11 - 12 is a two year program and fees are payable for every term even if a student completes the requirements for a ACT Senior Secondary Certificate in a shorter time than two years.